Anton syndrome

 Anton syndrome, also known as Anton–Babinski syndrome and visual anosognosia, is a rare symptom of brain damage occurring in the occipital lobe.
 Those who have it are cortically blind, but affirm, often quite adamantly and in the face of clear evidence of their blindness, that they are capable of seeing.
 Failing to accept being blind, people with Anton syndrome dismiss evidence of their condition and employ confabulation to fill in the missing sensory input.
-It is named after the neurologist Gabriel Anton.
+The condition is named after the neurologist Gabriel Anton.
 Only 28 cases have been published.

 Presentation

 Anton syndrome is mostly seen following a stroke, but may also be seen after head injury.
 Neurologist Macdonald Critchley describes it thus:

 The sudden development of bilateral occipital dysfunction is likely to produce transient physical and psychological effects in which mental confusion may be prominent.
 It may be some days before the relatives, or the nursing staff, stumble onto the fact that the patient has actually become sightless.
 This is not only because the patient ordinarily does not volunteer the information that he has become blind, but he furthermore misleads his entourage by behaving and talking as though he were sighted.
 Attention is aroused however when the patient is found to collide with pieces of furniture, to fall over objects, and to experience difficulty in finding his way around.
 He may try to walk through a wall or through a closed door on his way from one room to another.
 Suspicion is still further alerted when he begins to describe people and objects around himself which, as a matter of fact, are not there at all.

 Thus we have the twin symptoms of anosognosia (or lack of awareness of defect) and confabulation, the latter affecting both speech and behaviour.

 Anton syndrome may be thought of ideally as the opposite of blindsight, blindsight occurring when there is degraded vision resulting in part of the visual field not consciously being experienced, but some reliable perception does in fact occur.